-- 1.1.1.1 The procedure for level transitions is defined technically in chapter 5 of the SRS (see [SS026-B3]) and operationally the harmonised ETCS rules apply (see [OPE]) in addition to national rules.
-The procedures possible for transitions from level NTC to level 1 are very flexible and currently there are many different ERTMS implementations dealing with this issue. - 1.1.1.2 The aim of this document is to define a set of recommended trackside solutions for the engineering of transitions from level NTC to an area only equipped for level 1 with system version 2.Y for the benefit of future ERTMS projects.
+- 1.1.1.1 This document is the follow-up of ERA Guideline ERA_ERTMS_040058 V1.0.
+This ERA guideline is the base for this guideline, but some extra information was added by the ESG, following the publication of baseline 3 of ETCS.
+Some slight differences can also be found due do extra review by the ESG members. - 1.1.1.2 The procedure for level transitions is defined technically in chapter 5 of the SRS (see [SS026] and [SS108]) and operationally the harmonized ETCS rules apply (see [OPE]) in addition to national rules.
+The procedures possible for transitions from level STM to level 1 are very flexible and currently there are many different ERTMS implementations dealing with this issue. - 1.1.1.3 The aim of this document is to define a set of recommended trackside solutions for the engineering of transitions from level STM to an ETCS system version 1.Y area only equipped for level 1 for the benefit of future ERTMS projects.
 The objective is to support an efficient and safe implementation of ERTMS, both from a technical and operational point, simplifying and harmonising future system implementations taking advantage of the experience obtained from projects already in operation.